Confidentiality Notice

 $4.5M ARR Achieved

-Major maintenance contract demonstrated recurring revenue model at scale.
+Major maintenance contract demonstrated recurring revenue at scale

 Resource Allocation Battle